-The warrants have been approved for listing on the NYSE under the symbol "MTB WS."
+We have applied to list the warrants on the NYSE under the symbol "MTB WS."

 Rights as a Shareholder

 The warrantholders will have no rights or privileges of holders of our common stock, including any voting rights and rights to dividend payments, until, and then only to the extent that, the warrants have been exercised.